 Spokane Veterans Memorial Arena

-The arena is the left side of Mallon as you pass the Flour Mill.
+The arena is on the left side of Mallon as you pass the Flour Mill.
 The road will start to curve north as the arena remains on your left.

 Spokane County Courthouse